succinctlabs/op-succinct/book/quick-start/mock.md

 | `L2OO_ADDRESS` | The address of the `OPSuccinctL2OutputOracle` contract from the previous step. |
 | `OP_SUCCINCT_MOCK` | Set to `true` for mock mode. |

-If you want the proposer to use the `OPSuccinctDisputeGameFactory` contract, you must add an additional parameter `DGF_ADDRESS` to the `.env` file with the `OPSuccinctDisputeGameFactory` contract address.

 Now, you should have the following in your `.env` file:

 | Parameter | Description |